LudoDe/reactCalculator/README.md

 # React Calculator

 React Calculator is a electron app built using [electron forge](https://github.com/electron-userland/electron-forge).
+The calculator supports most basic opperations including complex results.
+Currently the only way to use complex values is to write them in their exponential form.

 ## Usage
 To download the source code either download the repository zip file, or run